Ten candidates that made history Tuesday night

 Army veteran and bestselling author Wes Moore (D) was elected Maryland’s first Black governor and becomes only the third Black person to be elected governor of a state.
 He defeated Donald Trump-backed conservative Dan Cox.

-Moore rose to the top of his party’s primary back in July, when he beat out 10 other candidates.
-His campaign had the support of celebrities like Oprah Winfrey, and the Democratic Governors Association had invested heavily in his campaign.
+Moore rose to the top of his party’s primary back in July when he beat out 10 other candidates.
+His campaign had the support of celebrities like Oprah Winfrey, and the Democratic Governors Association invested heavily in his campaign.

 The former CEO of one of the nation’s largest anti-poverty organizations, Moore’s win flips the governor’s mansion blue.